 Brixton BMX Club was established by Ken Floyde in 1981 following the Brixton riots.
 After seeing a BMX demo race at the Earls Court Motorcycle show, Ken had the vision to start a club which aimed to support young people in Brixton through sport.
 Over the last 40 years, Ken has been influential to several of the UK’s most successful racers including Charlie Reynolds in the 1980s and the Whyte and Isidore brothers who race with team GB today.
 BMX became an organised sport governed by British Cycling in the early 1980s.
 Today there are over 100 affiliated BMX clubs in the UK alone while BMX racing has been an Olympic sport since 2008.

 Some of our riders compete in competitions all across the UK.

 Newcomers of all age ranges and abilities are always welcome to come along to our coaching sessions.

-The club is raising funds for track maintenance, fencing and more bikes and storage.
+The club is raising funds to upgrade the BMX facility in Brockwell park with fencing, water, electricity, improved drainage, resurfacing and more storage.
 We are also aiming to add more bikes and helmets.